up2rival/star-sniper/README.md

 ----------------------------------

-Error Code 1: `Your config.json file is missing or confirgured incorrectly`
+Error Code 1: `Your config.json file is missing or configured incorrectly`

 Error Code 2: `Your Discord Token is invalid`